Mining Legal Arguments to Study Judicial Formalism: Experiments

-\paragraph{Contemporary end-to-end LLMs for holistic classification} Direct classification of decisions as non/formalistic---without argument features---gives very promising results.
-Continued pretraining improves both model families, and \modernbertcpt\ achieves 82.2\% macro-F1, the best among end-to-end models.
-ModernBERT outperforms Llama even though Llama can process the entire document context without a cut-off due to a token limit.
+Direct classification of decisions as formalistic/non-formalistic (i.e., without argument features) gives very promising results.
+Continued pretraining improves both model families, and ModernBERT-large-Czech-Legal achieves 82.2\% $\text{Bal-F1}$, the best among end-to-end models.
+ModernBERT outperforms Llama even though Llama can process the entire document context without truncating the text after 8,192 tokens, unlike ModernBERT.
 This indicates that lexical and semantic cues, which also play an important role in expert annotation, may be more valuable than full-context processing.
-ModernBERT outperfroms the baselines by 40+ points, yet still falls behind the argument-based approach by about ten points.
+ModernBERT outperforms the baselines by 40+ points, yet still falls behind the argument-based approach by about ten percentage points.

-\paragraph{Multi-step pipeline for holistic classification} We experimented with different approach to holistic classification.
-Since even the best LLMs fall behind the feature-based performance, we designed a multi-step pipeline that uses features and mirrors how legal scholars would evaluate decision and assess formalism: first filtering irrelevant passages, then identifying argument types, and finally assigning a holistic label formalistic/non-formalistic.
+\paragraph{Multi-step pipeline for holistic classification} Since even the best LLMs fall behind the feature-based performance, we also designed a multi-step pipeline that uses features and mirrors how legal scholars would evaluate a decision and assess formalism: first filtering irrelevant passages, then identifying argument types, and finally assigning a holistic label formalistic/non-formalistic.
 This architecture provides better explainability and even slightly improves performance.
-The pipeline consists of three stages: \begin{enumerate} \item In the first stage, ModernBERT Large identifies which paragraphs contain legal arguments, filtering out ca 85\% of the decisions' text (i.e. non-argumentative parts of the decisions; these are often repetitive or procedural texts usually not crucial for assessing formalism). \item In the second stage, Llama 3.1 8B Base (+ Asy), classifies the filtered text into argument types such as Teleological Interpretation, Principles of Law, and Systematic Interpretation. \item Finally, MLP extracts features from the identified arguments to make the final formalistic/non-formalistic classification, using our previous finding that argument frequency strongly predicts the overall non/formalistic nature of the decision.
-See Figure~\ref{fig:pipeline} for a visual depiction. \end{enumerate}
+The pipeline consists of three stages: \begin{enumerate} \item In the first stage, ModernBERT Large identifies which paragraphs contain legal arguments, filtering out ca 85\% of the decisions' text (i.e., non-argumentative parts of the decisions; these are often repetitive or procedural texts usually not crucial for assessing formalism). \item In the second stage, Llama 3.1 8B Base (+ Asy), classifies the filtered text into argument types from the argument inventory (recall our taxonomy of eight legal arguments in Section~\ref{subsec:measure_formalism}). \item Finally, in the last step with MLP, we extract features from the document containing the automatically annotated arguments from Llama focusing mainly on the argument distribution.
+MLP then classifies the input as formalistic or non-formalistic.
+We rely on our previous finding that argument frequency strongly predicts the overall formalistic/non-formalistic nature of the decision. \end{enumerate}